This set of Engineering Metrology Interview Questions and Answers for freshers focuses on “Plug and Ring Gauges for Self holding Tapers”.

 d) 0.5 mm

 Explanation: 0.01 mm is added to the tank thickness to allow for the tang eccentricity of the plug gauge itself.
-Tanged plug gauges are used to verify internal tapers in machine sockets or tools and also to insure that tang will be accepted by tang slot.
+Tanged plug gauges are used to verify internal tapers in machine sockets or tools and also to ensure that tang will be accepted by tang slot.